didih02/pca-dino/README.md

 By following these instructions, you can effectively utilize the PCA-Dino Classifier for your dataset.

 ## Kernel-PCA and Grid Search
 This repository contains code that supports our research on kernel PCA and grid search.
 You can utilize this code to replicate our experiments or conduct your own.
-Detailed instructions are provided within the code.
+Detailed instructions are provided within the code. **If you want to use k-fold cross-validation on kernel PCA, you can use kernel_pca_.py**

 ### How to Use
 The code for kernel PCA and grid search can be found in this repository.